Morisset/pySSN/README.md

 # pySSN

 pySSN is better running with Qt4.
-Once installed, you can call it from cammand line:
+Once installed, you can call it from command line:

 `pySSN [-f s6302_n_c_init.py]`

-The init fileis optional.
+The init file is optional.
 If not given, the program will first ask you for one.

-You can also call pySSN from with a python session:
+You can also call pySSN from within a python session:

 `from pyssn.qt.pyssn_qt import main_loc`
 `sp = main_loc('./s6302_n_c_init.py')`